-Prior to 2016, insurance companies paid the assessment to FWCIGA and a factor was built into rates filed by the National Council on Compensation Insurance (NCCI) to allow insurance companies to recoup the assessment.
-However, in 2016 the Florida Legislature amended the assessment statute for FWCIGA (F.S.
-631.914) to provide additional flexibility in its assessment process.
-The legislation retained FWCIGA's ability to obtain funds quickly, but also introduced an option for insurers to collect and remit assessments in installments over 12 months.
+Prior to 2016, insurance companies paid the assessment to FWCIGA and a factor was built into rates filed by the National Council on Compensation Insurance ("NCCI") to allow insurance companies to recoup the assessment.
+However, in 2016 the Florida Legislature amended the assessment statute for FWCIGA to provide additional flexibility in its assessment process (FS 631.914).
+The legislation retained FWCIGA's ability to obtain funds quickly, but also introduced an option for insurers to remit assessments as they are collected (passthrough) over a 12 month policy term.
 Additional information about the change to the assessment process can be obtained at: www.fwciga.org by clicking on the link for "RESOURCES" and "FAQ".

-No assessments were levied in 2018 and FWCIGA has sufficient funds to meet immediate cash flow needs in 2019.
-An assessment is anticipated for 2020.
+No assessments were levied in 2019 as FWCIGA had sufficient funds to meet 2019 cash flow needs.